stan-dev/design-docs/designs/0004-closures-fun-types.md

 1. Extend object sized and unsized type language to functional types.

 2. Allow general expressions, variables, function arguments of function types to support functional programming.

 3. Allow functions to be defined in any scope.

-4. Allow reference to variables in static lexical scope to be captured via closures without passing as arguments.
+4. Allow values of constant variables in lexical scope to be captured via closures without passing as arguments.